BOOK YOUR WORKSHOP TODAY

 Respect as a Foundation for Trust

-Dignity is the soil in which trust grows.
-When the adult self consistently approaches the inner world with patience, gentleness, and deep respect, the Inner Child begins to test the environment.
-She expresses small emotions.
-She allows small risks.
-She shows fragments of curiosity or creativity.
-Each of these movements is a sign that dignity is being restored.
+Dignity forms the soil in which trust takes root.
+When the adult self approaches the inner world with patience, gentleness, and deep respect, the Inner Child begins to explore the environment.
+Expression starts modestly.
+Emotions emerge in small, manageable waves.
+Curiosity appears in fragments.
+Creativity tests its edges.
+Each of these movements signals the restoration of dignity and the gradual establishment of safety within the inner relationship.

 Freedom and Safety: The Dual Conditions for Inner Child Growth